-South Bend’s premier boutique hotel, the Aloft South Bend, in the heart of town and within walking distance to many things.
-The see through fireplace in the exterior wall of the hotel is the first dose of hospitality you’ll receive at this stylish and chic offering.
+South Bend’s premier boutique hotel, the Aloft South Bend, is in the heart of town and within walking distance to many things.
+The see-through fireplace in the exterior wall of the hotel is the first dose of hospitality you’ll receive at this stylish offering.
 Rooms are spacious and contemporary-feeling, with comfortable beds and functional furnishings.

 With free Wifi, a lively bar scene, and billiards/games in the aesthetically-pleasing lobby, the Aloft South Bend is an exceptional place to stay.